US Nanny Institute on October 13, 2020

 Parents and nannies need support when caring for a preemie.
 Premature babies (or preemies) are those babies born before 37 weeks of gestation.
 A micro-preemie is a baby who is born weighing less than 1 pound, 12 ounces (800 grams) or before 26 weeks gestation.
 Since preemies are born before they reach their full gestation period, they need special care in the hospital.

 Most hospitals have a Pediatric Intensive Care Unit or PICU that specializes in the care of critically ill infants, children, and teenagers.
 Preemies are often delivered or transported to a hospital with specialized units equipped and staffed to provide intensive care to dangerously ill or premature newborn babies.
-These Neonatal Intensive Care Units (or NICUs) may provide short- or long-term care to the preemie depending on the baby’s needs.
+These Neonatal Intensive Care Units (or NICUs) may provide short- or long-term care.
+It all depends on the preemies’ needs.
 Some preemies thrive and quickly ‘graduate’ from the NICU to be sent home.
 Others may require extended care in the unit.

-Before being discharged from the hospital, a preemie must meet several basic requirements to ensure good health and fewer medical problems.
+Before being discharged from the hospital, a preemie must meet several basic requirements.
+These requirements ensure good health and fewer medical problems.
 Some nurseries require a minimum weight for discharge, but more often, the NICU staff will evaluate the baby on these three criteria:

 - Can the baby maintain body temperature in an open crib for at least 24-48 hours, depending on how premature the baby was at birth?